Environmental guidance for your business in Northern Ireland & Scotland

 If you compost animal by-products you must have an authorisation from:

-If you are unsure of compost options and which type of composting will best suit your business, check the NetRegs compost page.
+If you are unsure of compost options and which type of composting will best suit your business, check out the NetRegs compost page.

 The water industry opposes the use of food waste macerators because of the potential for blockages.
 In Scotland the use of macerators to dispose of food waste in the sewer system has been banned from 1 January 2016, except for domestic premises and food producers in rural areas.

-Food Standards Agency: Waste cooking
+- Food Standards Agency: Waste cooking oil

-Health and Safety Executive: Catering and hospitality
+- Health and Safety Executive: Catering and hospitality

-SEPA Guidance: Food waste management in Scotland
+- SEPA Guidance: Food waste management in Scotland